DVD: Development and launch

 Philips and Sony decided that it was in their best interests to end the format war, and on September 15, 1995 agreed to unify with companies backing the Super Density Disc to release a single format, with technologies from both.
-After other compromises between MMCD and SD, the computer companies through TWG won the day, and a single format was agreed upon.
-The TWG also collaborated with the Optical Storage Technology Association (OSTA) on the use of their implementation of the ISO-13346 file system (known as Universal Disk Format) for use on the new DVDs.
+After other compromises between MMCD and SD, the group of computer companies won the day, and a single format was agreed upon.
+The computer companies also collaborated with the Optical Storage Technology Association (OSTA) on the use of their implementation of the ISO-13346 file system (known as Universal Disk Format) for use on the new DVDs.
 The format's details were finalized on December 8, 1995.

 In November 1995, Samsung announced it would start mass-producing DVDs by September 1996.
 The format launched on November 1, 1996, in Japan, mostly with music video releases.
 The first major releases from Warner Home Video arrived on December 20, 1996, with four titles being available.
 The format's release in the U.S. was delayed multiple times, from August 1996, to October 1996, November 1996, before finally settling on early 1997.
-Players began to be produced domestically that winter, with March 24, 1997 as the U.S. launch date of the format proper in seven test markets.
-Approximately 32 titles were available on launch day, mainly from the Warner, MGM, and New Line libraries.
+Players began to be produced domestically that winter, with March 24, 1997, as the U.S. launch date of the format proper in seven test markets.

+Approximately 32 titles were available on launch day, mainly from the Warner Bros., MGM, and New Line libraries, with the notable inclusion of the 1996 film Twister.
 However, the launch was planned for the following day (March 25), leading to a distribution change with retailers and studios to prevent similar violations of breaking the street date.
 The nationwide rollout for the format happened on August 22, 1997.

 DTS announced in late 1997 that they would be coming onto the format.
 The sound system company revealed details in a November 1997 online interview, and clarified it would release discs in early 1998.
 However, this date would be pushed back several times before finally releasing their first titles at the 1999 Consumer Electronics Show.

 In 2001, blank DVD recordable discs cost the equivalent of $27.34 US dollars in 2022.